 - Relevance to their objective.

-When building marketing content for developers, a company should look for ways to incorporate the voices of their communities and become partners with their most core ones.
-Seeking and establishing an active and content resource presence (as opposed to driving developers to your company site) encourages developers to provide their thoughts and validate or disprove claims in organic conversations.
+Seeking or establishing an active content resource presence (as opposed to driving developers to your company site) encourages developers to provide their thoughts and validate or disprove claims in organic conversations.

 Seek out feedback.